octobercms/docs/2.x/backend/filters.md

     # ...
 ```

-You may pass also pass a `default` value.
+You may also pass a `default` value.

 ```yaml
 status: